-The young gentlemen of the Union Silver Cornet Band, celebrated the second anniversary of their organization at the Union Hotel, last Thursday night, in an oyster Supper, gotten up in Messrs Wallace & Allen's best style.
-It was one of the pleasantest occasions we remember ever to have attended, and passed off in the like to see her get beyond the "ragged edge" of most temperate manner.
-The Band has now be obscurity by Bailroad communication with all come a permanent institution of Union, of which | world; but it sounds somewhat queer to hear the citizens are justly proud.
-It is composed of young men of character and high social standing | road while she is awfully puzzled to raise enough
+The young gentlemen of the Union Silver Cornet Band, celebrated the second anniversary of Cheir organization at the Union Hotel, last Thursday night, in an oyster Supper, gotten up in Messrs Wallace & Allen's best style.
+It was one of the pleasantest occasions we remember ever to have attended, and passed off in the most temperate manner.
+The Band has now become a permanent institution of Union, of which the citizens are justly proud.
+It is composed of young men of character and high social standing in the community, and we hope to attend many of its annual celebrations.

 The Court.

-The February term of Court was opened last Monday, Judge Northrop and the new Solicitor, Col Ball, promptly at their posts.
+The February term of Court was Monday, Judge Northrop and the new

-The juries were empanneled and the Judge was about to deliver his charge to the Grand Jury, when H. H. D. Byron, Chamberlais's Treasurer for Union County, arose and made objections to the juries, claiming that they had sot been drawn in strict accordance with the hw.
-Before proceeding further the Judge refered the matter to a committee of lawyers, consider of W. H. Wallacy, R. W. Shand, W. M. and the Solicitor, with the suggestion that the Committee call a meeting of the bar for consultation upon it.
-The Court then adjourned to of the country, and they had been sucking the Tuesday morning at 10 o'clock.
+Col Ball, promptly at their posts.
+The juries were empanneled and the Judge was about to deliver his charge to I aread.
+Treasurer for Union County, arose and made cbjections to the juries, claiming that they had not been drawn in strict accordance with the law.
+Before proceeding further the Judge referred the matter to a committee of lawyers, one of W. H. Wallacy, R. W. Shand, W. and the Solicitor, with the suggestion and Committee call a meeting of the bar for consultation upon it.
+The Court then adjourned to

-The Court met on Tuesday morning and Mr. Wallace, as Chairman of the Committee, reported that the Bar was divided upon the matter of the legality of the juries, but suggested, as the | ni one expected they would do an honorable act objections were only technical, and did not charge fraud or corruption in the drawing, that the Court proceed upon the Sessions Docket, with the understanding that in any case where the parties interested shall object to the legality of the jury, upon the grounds stated, that case shall be continued.
+Tuesday morning at 10 o'clock.
+The Court met on Tuesday morning and Mr. Wallace, as Chairman of the Committee, reported that the Bar was divided upon the matter of the legality of the juries, but suggested, as the objections were only technical, and did not charge fraud or corruption in the drawing, that the Court proceed upon the Sessions Docket, with the understanding that in any case where the parties interested shall object to the legality of the jury, upon the grounds stated, that case shall be continued.

-To this arrangement all parties gave assent, and the Court proceeded to business,
+To this arrangement all parties gave assent,

-The Judge's charge was in every respect ap propriate-plain, practical and impressive.
-He cluci lated the duties and powers of the Grand jury, the different crimes which would likely be | Bench of the country.
-Let us look at it: brought before them and the law governing them, whiskey and the intemperate use of intozicating liquors was timely and in excellent style, and met the approbation of all who heard him.
+and the Court proceeded to business.
+The Judge's charge was in every respect appropriate-plain, practical and impressive.
+He elucidated the duties and powers of the Grand jury, the different crimes which would likely be brought before them and the law governing them, in a very forcible and comprehensible memor.
+His denunciation of the illegal trafficking in whiskey and the intemperate use of intoxicating liquors was timely and in excellent style, and met the approbation of all who heard him.
 Taken all together we think the charge did Judge Northrop great credit and increased the good opinion before had of him by the people.
-He is fast restoring the respect for the dignity through the imbecility and suspected corruption Judge Northrop's justice and integrity,
+He is fast restoring the respect for the dignity of the Bench which was almost entirely lost through the imbecility and suspected corruption of his predecessor.
+We have confidence in Judge Northrop's justice and integrity

-Solicitor Ball has taken hold of his office with on industry and determined will that must make him an efficient and acceptable officer.
+Solicitor Ball has taken hold of his office with an industry and determined will that must make him an efficient and acceptable officer.
 We know him well.
 He is a man of talent and one of the most hightoned, honorable men in the State.
 As yet he has not had a chance to show his qualities as an officer, but we believe he will become very popular, among all classes, before his term expires.

-The following gentlemen of the Bar of neighboring counties have been in attendance: Laurens, Lieut.-Governor W. D. Simpson
+The following gentlemen of the Bar of neigh boring counties have been in attendance: Laurens, Lieut.-Governor W. D. Simpso

 John W. Ferguson and R. C. Watts.
-Sportanbury, J. B. Cleaveland and J. Win-
+Spartanburg, J. B. Cleaveland and J. Win-